JoinColony/colonyContributions/docs/README.md

 If you’re going to be contributing, make sure to read our Contribution Guidelines and follow our best practices.

 ## On using Gitcoin to fund issues and reward contributors
-We have a profile page on [Gitcoin](https://gitcoin.co).
+We have [a profile page on Gitcoin](https://gitcoin.co/profile/joincolony).
 We’ll be using their tools to:

 1. Surface new issues
 2. Fund issues in our repo
 3. Allow community members to “Claim” an issue
 4. Payout for completed work
+5. Tip contributors for adding good ideas

 See [this tutorial](https://gitcoin.co/help/dev) on how to use Gitcion.